ararif724/ararif724/README.md

 ## 👨‍💻 **Professional Summary**

 Dedicated and certified Laravel Developer with over 5 years of experience in crafting elegant web solutions.
 Proficient in PHP, MySQL, JavaScript, and various web technologies.
-A creative thinker with a passion for innovative development and a proven track record of successful project leadership.
+A creative thinker with a passion for innovative development and a proven track record of successful project.

 ---